pskelsey/futureCrop/README.md

 ![regModelTab](https://user-images.githubusercontent.com/32124230/108418695-82494e80-7229-11eb-9fac-f954d1f61b09.PNG)

-The model is applied across real barley locations using climate change projection data for summer in 2030-2060.
+The model is applied across real barley locations using climate change projection data for summer in each decade spanning 2020-2060.
 The ensemble of results for each decade reveal that the predicted response variable is expected to increase by 67% in 2060 relative to baseline conditions.

 ![regProjectionsTab](https://user-images.githubusercontent.com/32124230/108418731-8aa18980-7229-11eb-9183-85a244fba312.PNG)